For years, I had a daily routine that completely zapped my energy.

 3. Say your mantras honey.
 I sometimes forget how incredibly helpful mantras are.
 Mantras help us get in the right headspace.
 When we are tired and feeling drained, our self-talk becomes more critical than ever in giving us a boost.
 Some of my favorites are: I create all the love and positivity I need.
 I take care of my mind, body, and heart.
 My body deserves rest.

 4. Restart how you start.
 How are you starting your day?
 Is it anything like my former daily routine?
 If so, join me in restarting how you start your day.
 If we start our day in a rush, that energy is likely going to carry on with us throughout the day.
 Create a short, simple routine that helps you pause and slow things down a bit so that you can check in with yourself and create some intentions for how you want to be throughout your day.
 Identify 1-3 things you wish you were doing first thing in the morning and then figure out a way to work them in.
 It can be as simple as stating a few things you are grateful for, or writing out a few intention words to help ground you for the day.
-I have written some posts on this topic that you can check out here and here.

 5. Infuse love.
 This one is my absolute favorite.
 Many times we are left feeling low about our daily routine because we realize we simply aren’t doing anything for ourselves.
 This is where I want you to make yourself a priority.
 What do you love to do?
 What do you want to do?
 Spend a few moments after reading this to really give yourself permission to write out the things you wish you could do during the day.
 Maybe it would just light you up to be able to go home after work and completely unwind.
 What do you need to say no to in order to make this happen?
 Or maybe you want to have the energy to read a book at night?
 Again, what do you have to stop doing to make the space for this?
 The idea is to give yourself permission to get all your wants down on paper, and then get really honest with yourself about how you can make it happen.